Hardcover book w/cloth slipcase

 At an original retail price of $100.00, Dale was not happy at the cost.
-In an interview with Jean Lester published in 1992, she said:
+Interviewed by Jean Lester and published in 1992, she said:

 "Bob Henning, who was interested in ravens and in my woodcuts, agreed to publish the book through his firm, Alaska Northwest Publishing Company, and made a very handsome hardcover book of it, but it was frightfully expensive.
 A couple of years ago, they did a quality paperback which was really what I wanted in the first place."

 From the verso of the softcover version:

 In this charming book, well-known Alaskan artist Dale De Armond has translated the ancient Tlingit myths of RAVEN into easy and pleasurable reading to accompany a series of her wood-block prints.
 It's a unique combination, achieved with sensitivity and humor.

 The 28 legends De Armond chose are the Tlingit versions of such universal myths as the Creation, the Great Flood and the Virgin Birth.
 Their principal character is, of course, RAVEN the Creator.